-On Friday, you might have read my and executive editor Susie Ochs’s experiences with our out-of-the-box, retail purchased MacBooks.
+On Friday, you might have read executive editor and me Susie Ochs’s experiences with our out-of-the-box, retail purchased MacBooks.
 We had a lot of glitches in setup and configuration, many confirmed by other MacBook owners and some by people who had experienced the same problems in setting up new

 The inside skinny

 - Apple’s revised information lists two scenarios, depending on the cable: